 2. Improvements in sleep, cognition, and quality of life (non-motor scores):

 Cognition (as tested using the MoCA) improved over the 5 years.
 Cognitive decline is common in people with Parkinson's, particularly as they progress with the condition.
 In similarly aged people with Alzheimer's, research suggests there is an average rate of decline of 2.39 points in MoCA scores per 12 months, which is a worsening of 11.95 points over 5 years (Miyakawa-Liu et al, 2022).
-Therefore, to actually improve in cognition scores over 5 years is quite promising.
+Therefore, to actually improve in cognition scores over 5 years is promising.

 Sleep quality also improved for 67% of people (4 out of 6 participants), though the degree of improvement was not as significant as the improvements seen in cognition.
-PDQ-39 scores, however, which is a questionnaire participants fill in assessing how the disease affects their quality of life (such as how they feel about going out and socialising, stigma they experience related to the condition, and more) remained unchanged.
+PDQ-39 scores, which is a questionnaire participants fill in assessing how the disease affects their quality of life (such as how they feel about going out and socialising, stigma they experience related to the condition, and more) remained unchanged.

 3. Individual results: